Struggling to get a clear price for your custom plush t […]

 Major Safety Standards

-A practical overview of the compliance frameworks that govern toys across major markets.
+A practical overview of the compliance frameworks most commonly involved in plush toy projects across major markets.

-- EN71-1 mechanical
+- EN71-1 mechanical and physical

 - EN71-2 flammability